Find Affordable College Courses

 On average, agriculture graduates from McNeese take out $24,515 in student loans while working on their Bachelor's Degree.

-South Dakota State University landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
+South Dakota State University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
+It came in at #11 on the list.
 South Dakota State is a large public school located in the remote town of Brookings.

 Women make up 31% of the agriculture majors at the school.